Charter booking terms and conditions:

 - Damage to the boat or its accessories with cigarette butts or ash

-- Breaking the marine toilet (e.g. blocking it up by flushing tampons, sanitary pads, wipe [there is no such a thing as flushable wipes for marine toilets], bottle caps, vomit, lemon wedges, and excessive toilet paper will break down the macerators in the marine toilets).
+- Breaking the marine toilet (e.g. blocking it up by flushing tampons, sanitary pads, wipes [there is no such a thing as flushable wipes for marine toilets], bottle caps, vomit, lemon wedges, and excessive toilet paper will break down the macerators in the marine toilets).
 This is the most common damage and costs around $1500 and upwards to fix.

 - Excessive mess e.g. created through food fights, champagne showers or generally.
 Vomit on the boat is not considered reasonable cleaning.
-Should any of the aforementioned occur you will incur costs from $150 depending on the severity which will be payable before departing the vessel or be taken from any bond held.
+Should any of the aforementioned occur you will incur costs from $150 upwards depending on the severity which will be payable before departing the vessel or be taken from any bond held.
 If someone is feeling sick they should inform a crew member at the earliest opportunity who can assist.

 - Floaties and Water Toys: Any floaties and water toys are to be deflated and removed from the boat at the time of disembarkation.
 Additional cleaning charges will apply if these are left on board.
 Floaties should not be inflated and left flying around while the vessel is cruising.